Yvand/terraform-azurerm-sharepoint/README.md

   - `2019`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits already installed.
   - `2016`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits already installed.
   - `2013`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2013 bits already installed.
-- Variables `addPublicIPAddress` and `rdp_traffic_allowed`: See [this section](#remote-access-and-security) for detailed information.
+- Variables `addPublicIPAddress` and `rdp_traffic_rule`: See [this section](#remote-access-and-security) for detailed information.
-- Variable `number_additional_frontend` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server) (except on SharePoint 2013, which does not support MinRole).
+- Variable `front_end_server_count` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server) (except on SharePoint 2013, which does not support MinRole).
 - Variable `enable_hybrid_benefit_server_licenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
 See [this page](https://docs.microsoft.com/azure/virtual-machines/windows/hybrid-use-benefit-licensing) for more information..

 ### Output variables